sn/plugg/README.md

 [![Gem Version](https://badge.fury.io/rb/plugg.svg)](https://rubygems.org/gems/plugg)
 [![Build Status](https://travis-ci.org/Wixel/Plugg.svg)](https://travis-ci.org/Wixel/Plugg)

-Simple, efficient plugin framework for your Ruby applications.
+Simple & efficient plugin framework for Ruby applications.

-Plugg works by loading all plugin files from a specified path and saving instances of each plugin to a singleton registry which handles dispatching messages to the classes.
-If the plugin class supports the message, it's response is added to a return buffer.
+Plugg automatically loads all plugins from the paths you specify and creates instances of each inside an internal registry.
+When you send messages to Plugg, it relays those messages to each plugin that can respond to the message.
+Once all plugins have responded, it hands back an array containing the output from each plugin.

-Any Ruby class can be used as a plugin, there are no external dependencies.
+Any Ruby class can be used as a plugin because there are no external dependencies to implement.

 Requirements
 -----------------

-We recommend that you use Ruby 2.0.0 or higher.
+It's recommend that you use Ruby 2.0.0 or higher.

 Installation
 -----------------